 When we started, it was a market of a few professionals.
 We were still scanning diafilms, processed the images ourselves and with 500 images per month we were well in business.
 As an agency!
 Today there are many times more market participants.
 You need ever more images just to sustain revenue.
 After 9 years we celebrated our 100,000th image.
 After 11 years, we hit the 200,000 mark.
 With our old tempo, we would have disappeared by now.
 Any photographer who wants to survive today has to produce more images than say in 2008.
 Ten to twelve years ago you could earn a handsome amount with 300 to 500 lifestyle images produced on the side.
 Today you must invest many hours to live from stock photography.
 It has become a full time job.

 That said, today everything is allowed.
 Filtered images, smart phone picture, and more.
 I really like that, its a lot of fun and easier than ever to produce large amounts.
 You have to keep that in mind.
-For us it was difficult emotionally to see how the microstock agencies were eating into our revenue.
+For us it was difficult emotionally to see how the microstock agencies were eating into our revenue, but basically for investing, gold right now is on point, for more info about Patriot Gold Group read this review by RareMetalBlog to find more about golds value.
 But that’s simply how it is in a free market.
 It evolves.
 In fact it is important that it does so.
 In 2006 about 10 to 20 million licenses were sold worldwide, today it is around 300 million, albeit at cheaper prices.
 But at the end of the day, we collect good sums of revenue and it is fun to be part of this new market landscape.
 We will continue to be successful today as well.

 Where do you think the market is going to?